 Additional Information & Resources

 Through our publications and reports our Office of the Registrar makes it easy to learn more about the important regulatory work the HRPA is doing for the human resources profession.

 Each quarter, the Office of the Registrar prepares a report on the HRPA’s regulatory activity.
 These reports are made available to the public below.

 Fair Registration Practices Report

 As required by all professional regulatory bodies, HRPA submits an annual Fair Registration Practices report to the Ontario Fairness Commissioner.

 HRPA 2020 Fair Registration Practices Report

 HRPA 2017 Fair Registration Practices Report

 Regulatory Affairs Newsletter

-Distributed to all members and students registered with the HRPA, Regulatory Affairs is a bi-monthly publication that focuses on the legal, regulatory, governance and ethical aspects of the Human Resources profession.
+Distributed to all members and students registered with the HRPA, Regulatory Affairs is a quarterly publication that focuses on the legal, regulatory, governance and ethical aspects of the Human Resources profession.